PracticeOrientedAICDT/Recommendations---Autumn-2025/models/matrix_factorisation/README.md

 * A virtual environment using python v3.11.0

 ### Setup
-1) Download the IMDb Users' Ratings Dataset from [here](https://ieee-dataport.org/open-access/imdb-users-ratings-dataset) and store this in a folder called `imdb-user-data` under the `Dataset` folder
+1) Download the IMDb Users' Ratings Dataset from [here](https://ieee-dataport.org/open-access/imdb-users-ratings-dataset) and store this in a folder called `imdb-user-data` under a `Dataset` folder *within* this folder i.e. path should be `models/matrix_factorisation/Dataset/imdb-user-data`.
 2) Install the required dependencies using `pip install -r requirements_imdb.txt`

 ### Usage